blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-in.md

 from blockchainapis import BlockchainAPIs

-# The blockchain that you want to get the price from
-BLOCKCHAIN = "ethereum"

-# The address of the token that we are selling
-# Here we put the address of wrapped ETH
-TOKEN_IN = "0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2"

-# The address of the token that we are buying
-# Here we put USDC
-TOKEN_OUT = "0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48"

-# The amount of TOKEN_IN that we are selling.
-# We add 10**18 because the TOKEN_IN is WETH and WETH has
-# 18 decimals
-AMOUNT_IN = 1 * 10**18

 async def get_amount_out():
     async with BlockchainAPIs() as blockchain_apis:
         # Call the API to get the amount out
         # highlight-start
-        amount_outs = await blockchain_apis.amount_out(
+        amounts_in = await blockchain_apis.amount_in(
+            # The blockchain on which you want the exchange to take place
             blockchain=BLOCKCHAIN,
-            tokenIn=TOKEN_IN,
-            tokenOut=TOKEN_OUT,
-            amountIn=AMOUNT_IN
+            # The address of the token that you sell, here it is WETH address
+            tokenIn="0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2",
+            # The address of the token that we buy, here it is USDC
+            tokenOut="0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48",
+            # The amount of tokenOut that we are willing to get.
+            # Here we want to get 2000 USDC.
+            # We need to add 10**6 because the USDC token has 6 decimals
+            amountOut=2000 * 10**6,
+            # You can optionally set a specific exchange id in order to get the rate
+            # on a specific exchange, for example if you want to use Uniswap:
+            # exchange="uniswapv2_ethereum"
+            # By default, if you don't specify an exchange, it will give you the amount
+            # out for every exchange available.
         )
         # highlight-end

 asyncio.run(get_amount_out())
 ```

-Here we call the <a href="/docs/python-sdk/blockchain-apis/amount-out" target="_blank">amount_out</a> method of the Blockchain APIs instance.
+Here we call the <a href="/docs/python-sdk/blockchain-apis/amount-in" target="_blank">amount_in</a> method of the Blockchain APIs instance.

 </TabItem>
 </Tabs>